jd0x/docs/manual/production-cluster/create-production-cluster.rst

 --------
 You can also write declarative configuration of your cluster.
-The file ``clusters.yaml`` (at the top-level of a Hasura project directory) can contain cluster configuration. :doc:`Learn more <./reference-clusters-yaml>`.
+The file ``clusters.yaml`` (at the top-level of a Hasura project directory) can contain cluster configuration.
+Check out the :doc:`reference documentation for clusters.yaml <./reference-clusters-yaml>` and some :doc:`sample cluster configurations <./sample-cluster-configs>`.

 Once you have added your cluster configuration in ``clusters.yaml``, run the following command to create a cluster.